Jay Fai: Reception

 Jay Fai's most famous dishes - crab omelette and drunken noodles.

 The restaurant has been famous among food enthusiasts for decades.
 In a 1999 review, Bangkok Post food critic Ung-aang Talay (Bob Halliday) described her as "one of those increasingly rare Mozarts of the noodle pan who can transform very ordinary, lunchtime-at-the-market dishes into masterpieces of local cuisine".
 Famous customers include Martha Stewart, who called Jay Fai "the best cook in Thailand".

 In December 2017, the Michelin Guide released its inaugural 2018 edition for Bangkok, in which the restaurant was awarded one star.
 It was the only street restaurant to be awarded a star, and joins a handful of others in Hong Kong and Singapore as a result of Michelin's efforts to diversify its coverage, previously limited to fine dining establishments.
 The award resulted in a surge of customers for Jay Fai, who had never heard of the guide before and had to be persuaded to attend the ceremony.
 Following the announcement, the restaurant became so busy that it had to implement a reservations system (something she previously refused to do), and one of Jay Fai's daughters had to leave her job in order to help full-time (in addition to another, who already worked at the restaurant).
 In 2021, Jay Fai also won the Asia's 50 Best Restaurants Icon Award.

 Jay Fai, who has never written down a recipe, has said that she does not intend to pass on the business, as she does not wish her children to pick up the hard work since it has earned enough.
 In 2024, she denied plans to retire and close the restaurant the following year.

 Jay Fai was featured on the Netflix TV series, Street Food, in the Bangkok, Thailand episode.
 Many of her famous dishes were introduced, such as tom yum soup, dry tom yum, and crab meat omelette.

 Criticism

 In August 2025, a post circulated on social media by a food influencer claiming to have tried the crab omelette at Jay Fai's restaurant, priced at 1,500 baht per plate.
 However, the bill came out to 4,000 baht.
 This incident sparked widespread criticism and further controversy, with some posts even claiming that a simple stir-fried vegetable dish was priced at 600 baht, which was considered excessively overpriced.

 Ultimately, the Office of The Consumer Protection Board (OCPB), together with the Department of Internal Trade (DIT) under the Ministry of Commerce, conducted an on-site inspection and fined the restaurant 2,000 baht.
 They also instructed the restaurant to display clear pricing.
-Regarding the matter, the restaurant explained that the famous crab omelette has two prices: 1,500 baht and 4,000 baht, the latter being a special price for VVIP customers.
+Regarding the matter, the restaurant explained that the famous crab omelette has two prices: 1,500 baht and 4,000 baht, the latter being a special price for VIP customers.